Because I want you to THRIVE!

 Suicide is on the rise for males between 45-64.
 Wealth and riches are not enough to bring happiness, as research has repeatedly conveyed.
 The tipping point for when wealth stops bringing us happiness and enhancing our well-being is now between $75-95K (depending of course, where you live).
 I have traveled globally and have seen the difference in people that bring purpose and value into their work.
 Their lives are rich, no matter what level of salary they bring home… no matter what job they have.
 The importance of threading meaning into one’s work can be the difference between life and death sometimes.
 We spend over half of our waking hours at work typically, so doesn’t that make sense?

 I know this first hand because sadly my husband died when my son was only 4.
-He had been running a company without a mission statement, without staying on top of his industry, without meaning and it had been too much for him, depression took over and without warning, he took his life.
+He had been running a company without a mission statement… without staying on top of his industry.. without meaning… and it had been too much for him.
+Depression took over and without warning, he took his life.
 It’s a sad story, but I learned so much from that experience and it oddly made me a much better human.
 It blew me open in ways I needed to be opened up.
-People infused me with love and kindness and I will never forget that and will forever be more empathetic and grateful to others because of it.
-The one lesson that really was a game-changer for how I moved forward with my 4-year old son, was that I realized that no one could save us from this life explosion, but me.
+The one lesson that really was a game-changer for how I moved forward with my 4-year old son, was that I realized that no one could save us from this experience.
 Everyone had their own busy lives.
+It was up to me.
+Happiness and growth, as well as blowing through fear became a choice every day.

-Having a healthy happy life and working hard for it on a daily basis was a choice.
-The alternative of “just getting by” was not an option for us I decided.
-This is no different than the choice we have to live on a daily basis in our work and personal lives.
+Having a healthy happy life for my son and I, and choosing to work hard for it on a daily basis…was a choice.
+The alternative of “just getting by” was not an option for us, I decided.
+This is no different than the choice we have to make on a daily basis in our both our professional and personal lives.

-You have a choice every day to let life happen to you or ride life like an unpredictable ocean wave and learn to enjoy the ride.
+You have a choice every day to let life happen to you or OWN it!
 I live in Colorado.
-I witnessed three deaths last year: two on a creek I run on in the spring, and one on the highway, where a mother and son were killed by a drunk driver in the morning.
-LIfe happens.
+I witnessed three deaths last year: two on a creek I ran on in the spring, and one on the highway, where a mother and son were killed by a drunk driver in the morning.
+Life happens.
 Be fearless in your work and life.
-If you go unexpectedly- do you want to look back at your life with regrets?
+If you go unexpectedly- do you want to look back at your life in your final moments with regrets?
+One life…maybe more…maybe not.
+None of us really know.
+What have you got to lose?

 The difference between managing your career versus not.